Kathy Albain, MD, receives Huizenga Family Endowed Chair in Oncology Research

 The gift will fund the Huizenga Family Endowed Chair in Oncology Research at Loyola University Chicago Stritch School of Medicine.
 Dr. Albain is the first professor to hold the chair.

 “The appointment to a named and endowed chair is among the highest academic recognitions for a University faculty member.
-Dr. Albain is an accomplished clinician scientist who is dedicated to improving human health, and we are thrilled to be presenting her with this most deserving honor,” said Margaret Faut Callahan, CRNA, PhD, FNAP, FAAN, provost, Loyola University Chicago Health Sciences Division.
+Dr. Albain is an accomplished clinician scientist who is dedicated to improving human health, and we are thrilled to be presenting her with this most deserving honor,” said Margaret Faut Callahan, CRNA, PhD, FNAP, FAAN, provost, Loyola University Chicago Health Sciences Campus.

 An investiture ceremony for Dr. Albain was held May 31 at Loyola University Chicago’s Center for Translational Research and Education in Maywood.